 Service Coordinators have a responsibility within IDEA to assure that families understand their rights and procedural safeguards under the law.
-As families enter Early Intervention, for most of them, this will be the first time that they hear about IDEA and a description of their rights.
-Most people are used to getting legalese, such as a HIPPA form, when they get services from professionals, but starting to build a wealth of knowledge at the beginning of what IDEA does for individuals with disabilities is critical for families.
+For most families entering Early Intervention, this will be the first time that they hear about IDEA and a description of their rights.
+Most people are used to legalese, such as a HIPPA form, when they get services from professionals, but starting to build a wealth of knowledge at the beginning of what IDEA does for individuals with disabilities is critical for families.
 It is possible that they will be navigating IDEA services for many years to support their child.